cdinger/activerecord-peoplesoft_models/README.md

 ## Required table permissions

-This gem uses PeopleSoft's `PSRECDEFN` and `PSFIELD` tables to lookup up table metadata.
+This gem uses PeopleSoft's `PSRECDEFN` and `PSRECFIELD` tables to lookup up table metadata.
 If access to your PeopleSoft instance is restricted, be sure to ask for access to these tables.